hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Message sent
 ```

 **_Note:_** Don't forget to add the comma and use the correct alias.
 Bob is an alias I assigned to a previously found responsive node.
-Otherwise you can just write their HOPR address:
+Otherwise, you can just write their HOPR address:

 ```
 send ,16Uiu2HAmMBYpQVq7rfFxV5iP3JPXJKs1dqRe2Z6HX7zXJgwjTzjV Hello Bob!
 ```

 This is a direct message or a 0-HOP message.
-It sends the message directly to another node without using any intermediaries and is costless.
+It sends the message directly to another node without intermediaries and is costless.

-The node you messaged (in my case `Bob`) will receive an output that looks like this:
+The node you messaged (in my case, `Bob`) will receive an output that looks like this:

 ```
 #### NODE RECEIVED MESSAGE ####